Boost business earnings with online review platforms

 Monitor your reviews

 53% of consumers expect businesses to respond to online reviews.
 This is where services like Google Alerts can help.
 Sign up and you’ll be notified every time your trades business is mentioned online.
 This will help you stay on top of the chatter and proactively manage your online reputation.

 Reviews pay back in spades

 Online review ecosystems are immensely important.
 They’re one of many online marketing tools you can use to build a successful, long-standing trade business.
-Establishing a glowing online presence doesn’t happen overnight, but with a little time, commitment and proactivity, you can turn your customer reviews into key sources of leads.
+Establishing a glowing online presence doesn’t happen overnight, but with a little time, commitment and proactivity, you can turn your customer reviews into key sources of leads to win more work.